Jean-Baptiste Ripart

-Jean Baptiste Marie Joseph Solange Eugène Ripart (15 May 1815, Bessines - 17 October 1878, Bourges) was a French physician, botanist and mycologist.
+Jean Baptiste Marie Joseph Solange Eugène Ripart (15 May 1815, Bessines - 17 October 1878, Bourges) was a French medical doctor, botanist and mycologist.

 During his career, he worked as a physician in Bourges.
 He conducted investigations of cryptogams and performed research of the genera Rosa and Rubus.
 With Pierre Alfred Déséglise (Rosa) and Léon Gaston Genevier (Rubus), he described numerous botanical species.